Price vs Cost Differences

 - Price is generally demanded by the client or the consumer.
 Cost on another hand is demanded by the seller.
 The price is a future income for the seller.
 On contrary to that, cost represents all the past expenses.

 This has been a guide to the Price vs Cost.
-Here we also discuss the top differences between Price and Cost along with infographics and comparison table.
+Here we discuss the top differences between price and cost along with infographics and comparison table.
 You may also have a look at the following articles –

 - Top 12 Best Most Common Examples of Fixed Costs